• Skip to primary navigation

 60+ Symptoms of Non-Celiac Gluten Sensitivity

-This post discusses non-celiac gluten sensitivity symptoms and celiac disease symptoms and should not be construed as medical advice.
-If you suspect you have gluten sensitivity or a gluten intolerance, please consult your doctor.
+This article discusses non-celiac gluten sensitivity symptoms and celiac disease symptoms and should not be construed as medical advice.
+If you suspect you have gluten sensitivity or gluten intolerance, please consult your doctor.
 This post contains affiliate links.
 Please read my disclosures.

 In fact, there are hundreds of symptoms associated with non-celiac gluten sensitivity – also known as gluten sensitivity or gluten intolerance – and celiac disease.
 I’ll share many of those symptoms in this article.